nTraum/XChat-ETF2L-Admin/README.md

 Type `/g 42` to take the request with ID 42.

 ## Credits
-Crafz for the original mirc-plugin. emb for fixing the code.
+Crasp for the original mirc-plugin. emb for fixing the code.